nickcabuno/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't create a new array, while .map does.
+.map needs a return keyword while forEach is optional.

 2. Explain the difference between a callback and a higher order function.

+hof recieve other functions as arguments, callback functions are passed into other functions as arguments.

 3. What is closure?

+closures are inner functions that reach outward to use other functions or elements.

 4. Describe the four rules of the 'this' keyword.

+- implicit binding applies when the function is invoked, left of dot.

+- window binding is the last resort, if no other rules apply "this" defaults to the window.

+- explicit binding refers to call, apply, bind.

+- new binding is when a function is invoked as a constructor function and "this" points the new object.

 5. Why do we need super() in an extended class?